 This is the meeting where the Product Owner accepts or rejects the stories in the Sprint and the Sprint itself.

 The Team, having prepared for the meeting, presents the stories to the Product Owner.

-Each story is then presented by the Story Owner for acceptance.
-It is the objective of the Story Owner to get the Story accepted as quickly as possible while being totally transparent which includes declaring whether there are any known outstanding bugs in the story (which should already be on the Product Backlog) and adherence to The Team's Done Criteria.
+Each story is then presented by the Team for acceptance.
+They aim to get the Story accepted as quickly as possible while being totally transparent, which includes declaring whether there are any known outstanding bugs (which should already be on the Product Backlog) and adherence to the Team's Definition of Done.